-The third point is that while the Treaty was signed in 1840 it was designed as a platform for future development.
+The third point is that while the Treaty was signed in 1840 it was always designed as a platform for future development.
 This is clear, not only from the language which was used, but also from the way in which Māori have always viewed it, and as a mechanism for contemporary development.
-Beside this, treaties with indigenous peoples are almost never locked into a particular point in time and even despite efforts to brush over their significance and as nothing more than an historical curiosity.
+Certainly, a number of issues have shifted it focus from the future to the past and as a consequence of numerous breaches and broken promises.
+Nevertheless, the opportunities presented by the Treaty still remain and may yet form a platform for mutual development and advancement.

-The fourth point is that despite difficulties over the interpretation and meaning of the Treaty it has a clear and unequivocal relationship to heath.
+The fourth point is that despite difficulties over the interpretation and meaning of the Treaty it has a clear and explicit relationship to heath.
 Whether examining the Māori or English text, the provisions or principles, the outcomes and conclusion are the same.
 Over time, and largely as a result of broken promises, this connection has been lost and against the backdrop of land confiscations, indigenous rights and desires for self-determination.
 I am certainly not suggesting that these issues are not important or that Māori well-being was the only feature of the Treaty.
 However, and when the multiple applications of the Treaty are explored, then the issue of Māori health must, at the very least, be considered.